hamzamu/equineistcom-sv/SiteDoc.md

 - “Explore 50+ Free Guides”
 - “Find Your Perfect Stable Now”
-- “Get Weekly Horse Care Tips (Free)”
+- “Get Weekly horse-care Tips (Free)”
 - “See How AI Can Help Your Horse”
 - “Join the Global Horse Owner Network”